 Sweden offers courses and programmes at the bachelor, master and doctoral levels.
 Please note that application for PhD programmes is managed by the individual universities.

 Bachelor's level is also known as first cycle in the European Region.
 You may also be familiar with the term 'undergraduate'.
 In Sweden, there is a wide range of international courses available at this level, but a limited number of study programmes.
 These courses and programmes are taught in English.
 Very basically, a student must have completed upper secondary studies in order to be qualified for study at this level.
-There are also English language requirements.

 After having earned a master's degree, students have the possibility of continuing their university studies at the doctoral level.
 Students interested in studying at the doctoral level have a different admissions process than students studying at other levels.
-For more details, please see our special page about doctoral studies.
+This process is coordinated by the universities; therefore, you must contact them for application instructions.